 In this exercise, you'll use the Damage Assessment Survey map to collect a damage assessment.
 You'll open the data collection map, collect the new damage assessment's location, provide information about the damage, add a photo, and save and share your work.
+You can either use the map you created in the exercise Create and share a map for data collection or you can use the map available in the trial mode of the app.

 The screen captures show the app on a phone.
 However, the same workflow applies when working on a tablet, and you can follow this exercise using one.